Friends Helping at Home: The Care Revolution

-We’ve asked Paul to provide his insight into the Friends Helping at Home way of working that could be part of the bigger solution for adult social care:
+How can the Friends Helping at Home way of working be part of the bigger solution for adult social care?

 So why is social care so badly broken?

-Here’s where we have failed our aging population over the last quarter of a century!
+Here’s where we have failed our ageing population over the last quarter of a century!

 So why, if it is so obvious, can’t we sort it out?